-I am an Advanced Teacher of Simply Music® encompassing over 15,000 hours of teaching experience.
+I am a Master Teacher of Simply Music® encompassing over 15,000 hours of teaching experience.

 I was a classically trained violinist for 9 years as a child.
 Later, I took several years of traditional piano lessons and eventually taught myself how to play jazz.
 In truth, I never dreamed I’d become a piano teacher, until one day I was introduced to an amazing musical educator from Australia who had developed a successful piano method overseas.
 Neil Moore had just had chosen Sacramento, California, as his American base -and test market- in 1998 to bring his method to the United States.

 I was truly amazed by the results which I had observed with my nephews after a only few months of lessons with Neil Moore himself.
 All three actually loved their lessons.
 They were playing music that I knew should have taken years to learn – not months.
 I remember being shocked when I discovered their results were not unique, meaning other Simply Music® students were reproducing results that were just as amazing.
 They were playing mature sounding music – and not just playing in the middle part of the piano like new students usually do.
 I wondered what was going on?
 I looked into it closely and fell in love with the whole Simply Music® methodology.
 I wished I had learned this way, but decided I really wanted to show others this method.
 As Neil established residency, I became one of his first teachers to be trained in the United States.
 He taught me how to teach.

 After my first training, I moved from the Bay Area to Sacramento.
 I have seen this method grow and flourish.
 Currently, there are teachers in about half the states, in Australia, New Zealand, and Canada.